 Ian Comfort (Chair)

 Ian has extensive experience of working as a chief officer for local authorities and academy trusts including a number of years as Director of Community Education for the Royal Borough of Kensington & Chelsea.
-In his role as Group Chief Executive of a large academy trust he was responsible, as a Government Accounting Officer, for an annual turnover of £300 million.
-In addition to his career in education, Ian is a barrister and currently chairs a number of regulatory tribunals.
-Ian has been involved in Carnival since 1980 and in addition to chairing the Carnival Village Trust, he has been chair of the Ebony Steelband Trust since 2003.
-His other board roles include executive chair of Cognus Ltd, an education services company and trustee and vice- chair of the Middlesex Learning Partnership.
+As a Government Accounting Officer, he has been responsible for budgets in excess of £300 million.
+He has acted as an education adviser to senior politicians both nationally and internationally.
+In addition to his career in education, Ian is a lawyer and currently chairs regulatory tribunals for a range of professions.
+He has been involved in Carnival since 1980, when he worked with the late Randolph Baptist of Stardust Steelband and Carl Gabriel.
+In addition to chairing the Carnival Village Trust and Notting Hill Carnival Ltd, he has been chair of the Ebony Steelband Trust since 2003.
+His other board roles include executive chair of Cognus Ltd, an education services company and trustee and chair of the Middlesex Learning Partnership.

 Recognising the importance of stronger resilient communities, Imani’s NED experience spans across housing, philanthropy, social regeneration, people and diversity and community engagement.
 Chair of a £3.8m philanthropic foundation, Genesis Community, Imani oversees the strategic remit to disperse grants within communities investing in organisations and individuals to develop capacity building skills to reduce poverty and increase entrepreneurial and employment opportunities for sustainable resilient communities and neighbours.
 Working as a freelancer, Imani has worked supporting hard to reach marginalised groups either educationally, socially and economically to rebuild their lives and advance within adverse times.